joshl26/electronics-inventory-frontend-react.com/README.md

 ## Introduction

-Electronics Inventory is a cutting-edge SAAS webapp that efficiently organizes electronic lab inventory for both small businesses and individuals with ease.
+Electronics Inventory is a cutting-edge SAAS web app that efficiently organizes electronic lab inventory for both small businesses and individuals with ease.
 With its user-friendly interface, you can effortlessly keep track of thousands of small components and have complete command over your inventory from anywhere in the world.
 To take advantage of this revolutionary app, you must have an account.

 Electronics inventory software is the best way to keep track of stock and ensure that your business has the right items in the right amounts.